psychopy/psychopy/docs/source/api/iohub/device/eyetracker_interface/PupilLabs_Neon_Implementation_Notes.rst

    -  All the tags which are visible together must each have a unique ID.
    -  Tags can be placed anywhere on the screen as long as they are fully visible and do not overlap.

+A `sample experiment <https://github.com/pupil-labs/psychopy-gaze-contingent-demo>`_ is available for reference.

 *******************************
 Implementation and API Overview